The best of the Baltic tour

 Day 8: Departure.

-Day 2: A full day tour to Kaunas, Lithuania’s second largest town and the capital of pre-war Lithuania.
+Day 2: Full day tour to Kaunas, Lithuania’s second largest town and the capital of pre-war Lithuania.
 Touring Kaunas shows off the main architectural and historic sites of the Old Town: Town Hall Square, the Jesuit Church, the 14th century Cathedral, Vytautas Church, Perkunas (Thunder) House, courtyard of the Theological Seminary and the ruins of Kaunas Castle.
-Later in the afternoon, a visit to Ciurlionis Picture Gallery conserving and exhibiting works of the famous Lithuanian artist, Mikalojus Konstantinas Ciurlionis, who painted and composed music at the turn of 20th century.
-The tour ends with a visit to the original Devils’ Museum displaying a collection of sculptures and carvings of devils collected by the Lithuanian painter Antanas Zmuidzinavicius who launched a museum now housing several thousand devil figurines both local and from all over the world.
+Later in the afternoon, visit to Ciurlionis Picture Gallery conserving and exhibiting works of the famous Lithuanian artist, Mikalojus Konstantinas Ciurlionis, who painted and composed music at the turn of 20th century.
+The tour ends with a visit to the original Devils’ Museum displaying a collection of sculptures and carvings of devils collected by the Lithuanian painter Antanas Zmuidzinavicius who launched a museum now housing several thousand devil figurines both localy made and from all over the world.

-An afternoon tour in Vilnius features places related to the country’s recent history: the KGB Museum - a place where thousands of Lithuanians were interrogated before being deported to Siberia during the Soviet times and the Parliament building, a symbolic beginning of Lithuania’s courageous fight for freedom in 1991.
+An afternoon tour of Vilnius features places related to the country’s recent history: the KGB Museum - a place where thousands of Lithuanians were interrogated before being deported to Siberia during the Soviet times and the Parliament building, a symbolic beginning of Lithuania’s courageous fight for freedom in 1991.

 Day 4: Departure for Riga with an en route stop at the Hill of Crosses, a unique place of national pride and pilgrimage, and, after crossing the border into Latvia visit the impressive Baroque Rundale Palace created by B. Rastrelli.
-The professionally renovated palace interiors are decorated with authentic 18th century furniture, paintings and china.
+Professionally renovated palace interiors are decorated with authentic 18th century furniture, paintings and china.
 The most impressive are the Golden Hall, the White Hall, and the bedroom of the Duke of Courland, Johan Ernst Biron.
 Overnight in Riga.

-Day 5: A walking tour of Riga Old Town encompasses the most significant sights of this medieval town: the Dome Cathedral, the Church of St. Peter, the old Guild Houses, the Swedish Gate, the architectural ensemble comprising the Three Brothers, St. Jacob’s Church, the Parliament House, Old Riga Castle, the Powder Tower, the Latvian National Theatre, the Art Nouveau buildings from the beginning of 20th century.
+Day 5: Walking tour of Riga Old Town encompasses the most significant sights of this medieval town: the Dome Cathedral, the Church of St. Peter, the old Guild Houses, the Swedish Gate, the architectural ensemble comprising the Three Brothers, St. Jacob’s Church, the Parliament House, Old Riga Castle, the Powder Tower, the Latvian National Theatre, the Art Nouveau buildings from the beginning of 20th century.